10 Essential E-commerce Tools for Growing Your Sales This Year

 3. Digital asset management software

 Selling online requires photos, videos, illustrations, and other digital assets that represent your products and brand.
 A digital asset management (DAM) platform helps you organize and share all of this content.
-These assets are used to build your online store, and support marketing efforts, like ads, email campaigns, in-store promotions.
+These assets are used to build your online store and support marketing efforts, like ads, email campaigns, and in-store promotions.